HiepTang/advanced-lane-finding/Writeup.md

 ##### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

 To find the points to be fitted with the second-order polynomial I've used "sliding window" technique.
 For the rest of images "sliding window" was skipped because it was already known were the points possibly are.
 The code can be found in `AdvancedLaneFinder::fit_polynomial`, `AdvancedLaneFinder::_sliding_window_fit`, and `AdvancedLaneFinder::_skip_sliding_window_fit`.
 Here are illustrations of sliding window seach and the search technique using margins around previously fitted lines.
+Also, a simple sanity test was implemented that prevents catastrofic misdetections.
+The difference between bottom pixels of the new and old fitted lines is calculated and, if it is greater than predefined constant, old fitted coordinates are left unchanged.
+If certain number (another constant) of failures happen in a row, then sliding window search is performed again.

 ![alt text][first_fit_polynomial_img]